had2020/Hadrian-Lazic/README.md

 welcome to my personal portfolio website.

 # Usage
-currently I use at as more of a brag sheet for recommandation letters.
-My teachers can scan the QR code that I can show them, which will lead them to my website.
-Within they can also add themselves to an email anor phone list of mine to remind them, when I need their letters.
-Later on in my carrerr I will most likely convert this repo/github pages website into a online portfolio website.
+Currently, I use my website as a central hub for recommendation letters.
+My teachers can scan a QR code I provide, which directs them to the site.
+There, they can also add themselves to my email and phone list to receive reminders when I need their letters.
+Later in my career, I will most likely convert this repository/GitHub Pages website into an online portfolio.